 Because all net profits made from investments sold in taxable brokerage accounts come with tax liability, your investment strategy should consider the consequences.

-To reduce tax liability, a strategy called tax-loss harvesting is often employed to offset capital gains resulting from a profitable securities sale.
+To reduce tax liability, a strategy called tax-loss harvesting is often employed.
+It’s used to offset capital gains resulting from a profitable securities sale.

 Harvesting of tax-losses can also be used to reduce up to $3,000 ($1,500 if married filing separately) of your regular income or other non-investment taxable earnings if you have more losses than gains.
 Further, you can carry additional losses over to future years.

-Tax-loss harvesting isn’t something you’d do in a 401(k), 403(b), 457(b), or an IRA, 529 or other tax-advantaged savings account.
-It’s for investments that produce taxable gains.
+It’s for investments producing taxable gains.
 Stocks and actively managed mutual funds or ETFs within a brokerage account are prime candidates.

 Tax Consequences Related to Buying and Selling Securities